kynosarges/tektosyne/README.md

 The Tektosyne library itself requires only the Java SE 8 Compact 1 profile.

 The included GUI demo application requires Oracle JRE 8 Update 66 with JavaFX 8 or later, or an equivalent Java runtime environment.
 Windows users should consult Oracle Java on Windows to avoid Oracle’s unfortunate default Windows JRE.
-Please see the following for more information:

 ## Dependencies
+Tektosyne is available via mavenCentral and JCenter:

 ### Gradle
 ```
-repositories {
-    jcenter()
-}

 dependencies {
     compile group: 'org.kynosarges', name: 'tektosyne', version: '6.0.0'
 }